A Style Guide for Students Writing Papers and Reports

 Italics

 LaTeX command \it is almost always the wrong way to use italics.
-Use the LaTeX \em command (or, better, the LaTeX2e \emph command) which will handle nested emphasis correctly.
+Use the LaTeX \emph command, which will handle nested emphasis correctly.
+Also, check the section on Math fonts below!

 Citations/BibTeX